osg-htc/user-documentation/documentation/htc_workloads/specific_resources/gpu-jobs.md

 Currently, a job can only use 1 GPU at the time.

-You should only request a GPU if your software has been written to use a GPU.
-It is also worth running test jobs on a GPU versus CPUs-only, to observe the amount of speed up.

 ## Specific GPU Requests

 HTCondor records different GPU attributes that can be used to select